erichschroeter/plex-media-server-auto-skip-uml/README.md

-This project exists to flush out a potential feature for skipping intro/outro videos on a [Plex Media Server]().
+This project exists to flush out a potential feature for skipping intro/outro for videos on a [Plex Media Server]().

 See [the forum feature suggestion](https://forums.plex.tv/t/tv-series-intro-outro-time-span-definition-and-auto-skip/106802) and vote for it.